Table Of Contents

 - You will feel very refreshed and focussed after this exercise.

-This kind of breathing enables you to use your lungs to its full capacity.
-Also, it helps in breathing consciously and focus on your breathing pattern.
+These types of yoga asana or breathing with exercises to strengthen lungs enable you to use your lungs to their full capacity.
+Also, this technique helps in breathing in yoga consciously while you focus on your breathing pattern.
 To get started with this regime, lie down and bend the knees.

 - Place your right hand on your chest and the left on your belly.
 Notice your breath as you inhale and exhale.

-- Practice breathing in such a way that the air is filled in your lower lungs and the hand resting on your belly moves upwards while you inhale, and the one on the chest remains still.
+- Practice breathing in yoga or breathing with exercise such a way that the air is filled in your lower lungs and the hand resting on your belly moves upwards while you inhale, and the one on the chest remains still.
 This can be done eight to ten times.

 - Now, inhale into your lower lungs so that the hand resting on the chest goes up while the hand resting on the belly falls a little as your belly is lowered.